-T-Mobile offers two types of promotional credits to provide discounts to customers on their bill: promotional credits for lines / service and promotional EIP (Equipment Installment Plan) credits.
-Read on to learn how promotional credits work.
+T-Mobile offers two types of promotional credits to provide discounts to customers on their bill: promotional credits for lines or service and Recurring Device Credits (RDC).
+Learn how promotional credits work below.

-- To receive promotional credits for discounted line / service promotions, you must meet all requirements of the promotion you are participating in.
+- To receive promotional credits for discounted line or service promotions, you must meet all requirements of the promotion.